30 June 2020

 The Port of Cork are investing €80 million in a container terminal development in Ringaskiddy.
 The Cork Container Terminal will initially offer a 360 metre quay with 13 metre depth alongside and will enable larger ships to berth in the port.
 The development also includes the construction of a 13.5 hectare terminal and associated buildings as well as two ship to shore gantry cranes and container handling equipment.

 The development of new container handling facilities at Ringaskiddy was identified in the Port of Cork’s Strategic Development Plan in 2010.
 It will accommodate current and future container shipping which can be serviced by modern and efficient cargo handling equipment with innovative terminal operating and vehicle booking systems.
 The Port of Cork anticipates that Cork Container Terminal will be operational in 2020.
+Speaking of Cork; Shipping Ferries such as Ogma provides container shipping services from Cork to Zeebrugge and Cork to Antwerp, Belgium.

 Shannon Foynes Port (SFPC) are investing in an unprecedented expansion at its general cargo terminal, Foynes, adding over two-thirds the size of its existing area.
 In the latest phase of a €64 million investment programme, SFPC is investing over €20 million in enabling works alone to convert 83 acres on the east side of the existing port into a landbank for marine related industry, port-centric logistics and associated infrastructure.
 The project, which will be developed on a phased basis over the next five years, will require the biggest infrastructure works programme ever undertaken at the port, with the entire 83 acre landbank having to be raised by 4.4 metres.
 The programme will also require the provision of new internal roads and multiple bridge access as well as roundabout access.